Stellaris-Immortal/retile/README.md

  ## Installation

 You can get SI from our [workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=1891758612).

+You can also install by downloading this repository:

+ - Choose the branch you want to clone.
+We recommend you use the Staging branch, for the latest "stable" content.
+ - Download or clone the branch into your local mod folder (see below).
+ - Rename the downloaded folder to "retile" if it is named anything else (such as "retile-staging")
- You can also install by cloning the repository into your mod folder (C:\Users\<Your Username>\Paradox Interactive\Stellaris\mods, by default on Windows).
-After cloning the repository, move the retile.mod file from the retile folder up into the mods folder.
+ - Move the "retile.mod" file from the "retile" folder out into the mod folder.
+ - The mod should appear in your launcher.
+You may also need to unsubscribe from the workshop version of the mod for this to work properly.

+Default Mod Folder Locations:

+ - On Windows - C:/Users/<Your Username>/Documents/Paradox Interactive/Stellaris/mod
+ - On Linux - /home/{YOUR_USER}/.local/share/Paradox Interactive/Stellaris/mod